Yaakov Moshe Charlap: Biography

 Shortly after Rabbi Abraham Isaac Kook arrived in Israel in 1904, the two developed a close relationship; Rabbi Charlap was particularly influenced by Rabbi Kook's thought.

 When the Sha'arei Hesed neighborhood of Jerusalem was established outside the Old City in 1908, Rabbi Charlap was appointed rabbi of the neighborhood.

 In 1924, when Rabbi Kook established the Mercaz HaRav yeshiva, Rabbi Charlap was appointed Rosh Yeshiva, a position he held until his death in 1951.

 When the State of Israel was founded in 1948, he expressed both orally and in writing that this event signified “the beginning of the redemption”.

 Among his notable students were rabbis Yehuda Amital, Shaul Yisraeli, Moshe-Zvi Neria, and Avraham Zuckerman.

 He died in 1951 and is buried in the Sanhedria Cemetery of Jerusalem.
-His grandson is Rabbi Zevulun Charlop.
+His grandson was Rabbi Zevulun Charlop.